jpardogo/LCE-RxJava-Extension/README.md

 - Boolean onLoading call twice on the begging of the process (true) and the end (false)
 - Content of the type defined
-- Error in case the process is not successful. `LceErrorViewEntity` is provided as an optional wrapper for the throable and extra info (Any model and message)
+- Error in case the process is not successful. `LceErrorViewEntity` is provided as an optional wrapper for the throwable and extra info (Any model and message)

-This pattern also dettach the domain type return from the view layer, so in case of domain refactor or return type changes on domain, view layer is not affected.
+This pattern also detach the domain type return from the view layer, so in case of domain refactor or return type changes on domain, view layer is not affected.